urbandroid-team/dont-kill-my-app/_vendors/nokia.md

 On Mediatek-based devices, HMD has baked in [DuraSpeed](https://www.appbrain.com/app/duraspeed/com.mediatek.duraspeed) as a system service.
 There is no user-facing control, or whitelist; this Mediatek-developed task killer terminates all background apps without prejudice.

-DuraSpeed can be disabled through the global settings store, but this is a protected area of Android that can only be manipulated through adb, or an app that has been granted the `WRITE_SECURE_SETTINGS` permission (which must also be done with adb).
+DuraSpeed can be disabled through the global settings store, but this is a protected area of Android that can only be manipulated through adb, or an app that has been granted the `WRITE_SECURE_SETTINGS` permission (which must also be done with ADB).
 Additionally, the setting does not survive a reboot.
 Users can fix their devices themselves using an automation app (see \"Solution for users\"), or apps can request the `WRITE_SECURE_SETTINGS` permission and then cycle the flag on startup to kill DuraSpeed.
 Syncthing-Fork is one app that has [taken this approach](https://github.com/Catfriend1/syncthing-android/wiki/Nokia-HMD-phone-preparations).

 Unfortunately, there are [some](https://forum.xda-developers.com/showpost.php?s=1f4fbd7602c2739781c1c5346bb06e36&p=80157506&postcount=7) [reports](https://github.com/urbandroid-team/dont-kill-my-app/issues/57#issuecomment-534246709) that even this fix does not work.